captam3rica/gitNotes/Learning/lfcsa-v2.16-study-guide.md

 #### find

 -   search with the -name of the "file"
--   \-iname: search ignoring case
+-   -iname: search ignoring case
--   \-not: search for every thing execept
+-   -not: search for every thing execept
 -   c: find character devices (dev)
--   \-executable; -readable; writeable
+-   -executable; -readable; writeable
--   \-perm \[mode]: files permissions are exactly (octal or symbolic) - ie 700, 644, etc.
+-   -perm [mode]: files permissions are exactly (octal or symbolic) - ie 700, 644, etc.
--   \-type l: for symbolic links
+-   -type l: for symbolic links
--   \-type f: file
+-   -type f: file
--   \-type d: directory
+-   -type d: directory
--   \-d, -depth: process the contents of the directory before the directory itself
+-   -d, -depth: process the contents of the directory before the directory itself
--   \-maxdepth \[level] or mindepth \[level]
+-   -maxdepth \[level] or mindepth \[level]
--   \-size: find the size of files (less than or greater than)
+-   -size: find the size of files (less than or greater than)

     -   1M, 24000c, 1K, 1G

--   \-group \[group-name]: find files with a given group name
+-   -group [group-name]: find files with a given group name
 -   find  -atime -1:  access less than a day ago
--   \-mtime: modification time
+-   -mtime: modification time

-Full Command Lines ...
+**Full Command Lines ...**

--   find / -user syslog: all files owned by syslog
+-   `find / -user syslog`: all files owned by syslog
--   find / -perm 755: find all files with permissions 755
+-   `find / -perm 755`: find all files with permissions 755
--   find / -type f -name "some-file.txt" -exec ls -lth {} \\; - only look for
+-   `find / -type f -name "some-file.txt" -exec ls -lth {} \\;`:- only look for
 files name "some-file.txt" then execute the "ls" command.
--   sudo find / -type f -name "myTesT.txt" -exec chmod 707 {} \\; -exec ls -l
+-   `sudo find / -type f -name "myTesT.txt" -exec chmod 707 {} \\; -exec ls -l
-{} \\; - find the file named "myTesT.txt", change the permissions, then list
-the file with a long listing.
+{} \\;`: find the file named "myTesT.txt", change the permissions, then list the file with a long listing.

 **Fun fact**

--   The following command will  will you to look a each line individually until complete.
+-   The following command will force you to look at each line individually until you have reached the end of the output.
 I broke my shell doing this by accident ... :)

-    -   sudo find / -type f -name "\*.txt" -exec less {} \\;
+    -   `sudo find / -type f -name "\*.txt" -exec less {} \\;`

 #### locate